 Hebrews 6:12.
 The Book

 Then, knowing what lies ahead for you, you won’t become bored with being a Christian, not become spiritually dull and indifferent, but you will be anxious to follow the example of those who receive alI that God has promised them because of their strong faith and patience.

-I about jumped out of my seat when I read this!
+Can you believe these verses about quiet time with God?
+I jumped out of my seat when I read this!

 Hopefully, one or more of these suggestions will help you to get on track with your spiritual life again.
-You don’t have to live in the desert any longer.
-Drink the Living Water so you will spill over on to others.
+Don’t be the weird girl (or guy) that brings a checklist to a party with God.
+He is so much more than a checkmark.

 Do you see the benefits of quiet time with God?
 Are you ready to change things up a bit?
 Comment below.

 Got Family Problems?
 There is Help and Hope!

 Are you experiencing family problems or have a family estrangement?
 Do you feel shame, anger, or rejection?
 Check out my book Estranged: Finding Hope When Your Family Falls Apart on Amazon or at your favorite digital store.